Story maps help your team visualize and plan work according to the journey that individuals take as they buy and use your products.

 - To add a new row or column, drag a record into the space between records and hold until a blue line appears.
 Drop the record onto the line to create a new row or column.

 - To remove a row, remove everything from the row and make the empty row the bottom-most row in your work area.
-Note: A blank row will always appear at the bottom of a release (or schedule) — the reason for this is to help you quickly add more features (or activities).

 To move a group of features that are associated with a master feature, drag the master feature to a new column and all of the associated features will move as a group.